 The entrance fee is 45 NIS per person (everybody above two years old must purchase a ticket).
 And every fourth family member pays 45 NIS.
 Moreover, you pay 50 NIS per family basket or 40 NIS for a small basket.
-In our recent visit, we also received a small plastic box (contains about 300 grams) for picking strawberries and several knives.
+We also received a small plastic box (about 300 grams) for picking strawberries and several knives in our recent visit.

 We visited Ktofoti in Bethlehem of Galilee several times, and in this section, I will tell you about our latest visit.

 We arrived early and started with strawberries.
 And I would recommend coming early (and do not forget sunscreen) since you will be in the open fields.

 When we finished filling the strawberries box, we continued to one of the greenhouses, and there we found cherry tomatoes.

 Here is our half-full family basket:

-And by this point, we understood that we made a mistake.
-When picking fruits and vegetables start with the firm ones.
-Start with potatoes, carrots, onions, cauliflower and only then pick up more delicate (soft) things like tomatoes and cherries.
+And by this point, we understood that we had made a mistake.
+When picking fruits and vegetables, start with the firm ones.
+Start with potatoes, carrots, onions, cauliflower, and afterward, pick up more delicate (soft) things like tomatoes and cherries.
 And green leaves, like lettuce and various spices, should be left to the very end.
-Since they will start going bad quickly under the blazing sun.
+That is because they will start going bad quickly under the blazing sun.